waltervh/BornAgain-website/content/documentation/developers-corner/contribute-to-documentation.md

 > External users will have to wait a bit for a person with admin rights to approve.

 After pull request merge, check site [online](https://scgmlz.github.io/BornAgain-website/).
-It make take few minutes before changes will be propagated by hosting service.
+It might take a few minutes before changes will be propagated to hosting service.

 {{% alert theme="info" %}}
 Because of browser cashing you might need to reload the page from scratch (e.g. push `reload` button while holding `shift` key).